 2. Autologous fat- In this, patient’s own body fat cells are surgically removed from the areas that have excessive fat such as butts, thighs, and stomach and then the fat cells are injected to the regions where the dermal filling is needed.
 As body’s own fat cells are used, the chances of rejection or inflammation are very less.
 In this procedure, healing may take a few weeks.

-1. Hyaluronic acid- Hyaluronic acid is a polysaccharide.
+1. Natural Fillers- Hyaluronic acid is a polysaccharide.
 It is naturally found in our skin, synovial fluid, connective tissues and certain cartilages.
 The hyaluronic dermal filler is derived from purified microbes and then modified so that they will last longer.
 It is non-immunogenic.
 If it is obtained from an animal source, it falls under the category of natural filler.
 It is a temporary filler but has excellent hygroscopic and viscoelastic properties that create volume expansion.
 It reduces depression and improves the skin contours.
 It is used to treat:

 - Acne Scars